The parenthood effect in urban mobility: Methods

-The statistics of our collected dataset is displayed in Table~\ref{tab:data}.
-We selected the 17 metropolitan areas with the highest number of zones available after the merging process, resulting in urban areas having a number of zones, $N_{Z}$, ranging from 6 to 23.
-Although our data on spatial tessellation is limited, this paper leverages a rich dataset to study sociodemographic groups—an area where such data is typically scarce and constrained \cite{perez2019invisible,d2023data}.
+The statistics of our collected dataset are displayed in Table~\ref{tab:data}.
+We selected the 17 metropolitan areas with the highest number of zones available after the merging process, resulting in urban areas having a number of zones, $N_Z$, ranging from 6 to 23, which provides sufficient spatial resolution for robust entropy-based measures.
+Although our data on spatial tessellation is limited, this paper leverages a rich dataset to study sociodemographic groups—an area where such data is typically scarce and constrained~\cite{perez2019invisible,d2023data}.